Welcome to the Wood County Master Gardener Association!

 - garden walk

-For questions or more information, contact Jeremy Erickson, Horticultural Advisor, at the Wood County Extension office or any of the Wood County Master Gardener board members.
+For questions or more information, contact Karli at the Wood County Extension office, any of the Wood County Master Gardener board members, or send us an email at email@example.com.
 Also visit our Facebook page, Wood County Master Gardener Volunteer Association